This section lists the differences between the [AMOP] and the CLISP implementation thereof.

 equals the number of invocations

-on book instances.)
+of add-to-inventory on book instances.)

 If the generic function was already called before the